When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 Goal Zero Boulder | 23V | 8.69Amps | 40″ x 26.75″ x 3.5″ (folded) 40″ x 53.5″ x 1.75″ (unfolded) | 42lbs | Yes | Camping, RV, Boat | $456 |

-If the weather conditions are favorable, depending on the time of day you might produce the following power output:
+If weather conditions are favorable — depending on the time of day — your solar panel could produce the following power output:

 Time of the day | Power output |